 - 1 Turn on your computer.
 (You must be logged on with Administrator rights.)
 Close any applications running before configuration. - 2 Put the supplied CD-ROM into your CD-ROM drive.
 The opening screen will appear automatically.
-Choose your printer model and the language. - 3 Click Install Printer Driver on the menu screen. - 4 Click Network cable users (even if the machine is connected using wireless).
+Choose your printer model and the language. - 3 Click Install Printer Driver on the menu screen. - 4 Click Network cable users.

-For Windows Vista[®], when the User Account Control screen appears, click Continue.
+When the User Account Control screen appears,

+(Windows Vista®) click Continue.